ravioliasb/COSC310NovaBot/README.md

   - `Input: what is a white dwarf?`
   - `Nova: Parts of Speech:  [('white', 'JJ'), ('dwarf', 'NN')]`
 - Nova recognizes synonyms of the word "bye" and uses them to find out when the user is done asking questions
+- Nova can display Wikipedia summaries when the user types "Wikipedia: " then their topic of choice
+- Nova can communicate with Wolfram Alpha when the user types "Wolfram: " then their query
+- Nova will display a description of NASA's Picture of the Day through her GUI and will display the picture in the user's browser when the user types "Picture of the Day"

 # Limitations